szymach/c-pchart/README.md

 A project bringing Composer support and some basic PHP 5 standards to pChart 2.0 library.
 The aim is to allow pChart integration into modern frameworks like Symfony2.

-This is the 2.0 version (currently in development and not to be considered stable), which aims to further update the code, but without changing the functionality if possible.
-For safety, you should use versions 1.*.
+This is the 2.0 version, which aims to further update the code, but without changing the functionality if possible.
+It will introduce some minor backwards compatibility breaks, so if that's a concern, use the 1.* version.

 What was done: